Foiled France terror plot appears ISIS-inspired, source says

 (CNN)Suspects arrested Friday in a foiled terror plot in France had just started making the same powerful explosive used in the ISIS-directed Paris and Brussels attacks, and they appear to have been inspired by the terror group, a source close to the investigation tells CNN.

-French police "thwarted an imminent attack on French soil" when they arrested four people, including a 16-year-old girl and three men, in cities across France, the interior minister said in a statement.
+French police "thwarted an imminent attack on French soil" when they arrested four people, including a 16-year-old girl and three men, in cities across France, the interior minister Bruno Le Roux said in a statement.
+The girl had pledged allegiance to ISIS in a cell phone video, the source said.

-A partially assembled improvised explosive device was also found as part of the investigation, according to the statement by Bruno Le Roux.
-The plotters had just begun making TATP, the same high explosive used in Paris and Brussels, when they were arrested, the source tells CNN.
+A partially assembled improvised explosive device was also found as part of the investigation, according to Le Roux's statement.

-At least one of the suspects had pledged allegiance to ISIS in the past, the source said.
+When they were arrested, the plotters had just begun making TATP, the same high explosive used in Paris and Brussels, the source tells CNN.
+TATP, or triacetone triperoxide, is a chemical powder made from common household objects that can explode when subject to heat or friction.

 The arrests in Montpellier, Clapiers and Marseillan follow a two-week investigation led by the anti-terrorist division of the Paris Public Prosecutor in collaboration with the judicial police of Montpellier and the national police force, the statement said.